Practical work with model architecture in Engee

 -

-The Reset block adds an external signal to control the execution of the subsystem;
+The Reset block adds an external signal to control the subsystem execution.;

 -

-The states of all blocks within the subsystem are reset to the initial state when a trigger on the Reset port occurs;
+The states of all blocks inside the subsystem are reset to the initial state when a trigger is triggered on the Reset port.;

 -

-The subsystem is executed at each time step, but resets the block states only when the trigger on the Reset port is actuated;
+The subsystem is executed at each time step, but resets the block states only if a trigger is triggered on the Reset port.;

 -

-Similar to the behaviour of resetting blocks with Reset ports, except that the subsystem being reset resets the states of all blocks within itself.
+It is similar to the behavior of resetting blocks with Reset ports, except that the subsystem being reset resets the states of all blocks inside itself.

 How to use the resettable subsystem: